-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification e.
-The design respects local building styles and materials; e. f.
-Any proposals new buildings, conversions and curtilage treatments are of a high quality design, are appropriate in terms of siting scale, form, massing, character and appearance having regard to the surrounding rural area and its setting in the wider rural landscape;' MM96 217 Supporting text to policy DM35 Amend paragraph 12.20 as follows: 'New economic development, or proposals to expand existing premises in the countryside will be supported provided they are suited to a rural location, meet the requirements of this policy, and where relevant, other national and local policies on employment locations and protected environments e.g. SP2, SP20, etc. In demonstrating that the business can make a positive long term contribution to the rural economy supporting evidence will be provided with a planning application .
-Such evidence could include it is expected that a business plan, whole estate plans or similar, will be presented with a planning application.
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification MM96 217 Supporting text to policy DM35 Amend paragraph 12.20 as follows: 'New economic development, or proposals to expand existing premises in the countryside will be supported provided they are suited to a rural location, meet the requirements of this policy, and where relevant, other national and local policies on employment locations and protected environments e.g. SP2, SP20, etc. In demonstrating that the business can make a positive long term contribution to the rural economy supporting evidence will be provided with a planning application .
+Such evidence could include it is expected that a business plan, whole estate plans or similar , will be presented with a planning application .
 For new businesses in particular, this can aid in illustrating the viability of the proposal.
-It is considered necessary to demonstrate a long term contribution to avoid pressure for non- economic uses in locations which may not be suitable (e.g. residential).
+It is considered necessary to demonstrate a long term contribution to avoid pressure for non-economic uses in locations which may not be suitable (e.g. residential).
 To this end aAn assessment will be made as to whether planning conditions will be required to limit changes of use which would otherwise be permitted under the Town and Country Planning (Use Classes) Order 1987 (as amended) in order to achieve the objectives of the policy, and to avoid pressure for non-economic uses in locations which may not be suitable (e.g. residential).'
+In response to the Inspector's Action Point (AP62) contained within IN27.
 MM97 220-221 Policy DM37 Amend the first paragraph of the policy as follows: 'Proposals for all equestrian development that help to strengthen the rural economy and increase opportunities for people to enjoy the countryside in a sustainable way, will be supported.'
-Amend the third paragraph of the policy as follows: 'In all cases, proposals will be expected to demonstrate the adequate provision of land to allow for the
+Amend the third paragraph of the policy as follows: 'In all cases, proposals will be expected to demonstrate the adequate In response to the Inspector's Action Point AP63 contained within IN27.